DataDog/documentation/content/en/security/logs.md

 HIPAA-enabled custommer used to require the use of specific endpoints to submit logs in order to enforce some specific encryptions.
 This is not needed anymore as that those encryptions are now enabled on all log submission endpoints.

-Here are the historical endpoints which are now deprecated :
+These are the legacy endpoints that are not supported after version {edit suggestion to add version}:

-* tcp-encrypted-intake.logs.datadoghq.com
+* `tcp-encrypted-intake.logs.datadoghq.com`
-* lambda-tcp-encrypted-intake.logs.datadoghq.com
+* `lambda-tcp-encrypted-intake.logs.datadoghq.com`
-* gcp-encrypted-intake.logs.datadoghq.com
+* `gcp-encrypted-intake.logs.datadoghq.com`
-* http-encrypted-intake.logs.datadoghq.com
+* `http-encrypted-intake.logs.datadoghq.com`

 ### Further Reading